0xmizuai/combat-game/README.md

 4. **Agent Response**: Agents use their compute power to solve challenges.
 Higher compute power increases success probability.
 5. **Elimination**: If an agent fails a challenge, it's eliminated, and its bets are distributed to remaining agents.
 6. **Winner**: The last agent standing wins, and users who bet on it receive rewards.

+## Wallet Integration

+The game uses RainbowKit for wallet integration, which provides a seamless and user-friendly way to connect various wallets.
+Supported wallets include:

+- MetaMask
+- WalletConnect
+- Coinbase Wallet
+- Rainbow Wallet
+- And many more!

 ## Contributing